-the time of first delivery, a physical

-face-match check is performed to

-video capture corresponds to the

-Jumia is the leading verification to help ensure sales are e-commerceplatform in Africa and has age-gating procedures in place for alcohol beverage purchases on its website and its smartphone app.
-This requires consumers and complete a short video capture of their face; the age data extracted to confirm that they are of legal purchase age at the beginning of the customer journey.
-These measures are also reinforced at the point of delivery, where the driver will ask to see the recipient's ID if there is any doubt that recipients are over the legal age of purchase.
+the time of first delivery, a physical These measures are also reinforced at the point of delivery, where the driver will ask to see the recipient's ID if there is any doubt that recipients are over the legal age of purchase.

-Mercado Libre is the most popular e-commerce site in Latin America.
+| Mercado Libre is the most popular e-commerce site in Latin America.
 It uses digital identity verification to help ensure that only customers over the legal purchase age can buy alcohol.
 During the registration process, new customers must first upload a picture of ID that confirms their age.
 Then, the customer must use their computer camera to capture an image of their face.
 This image is then checked against the supplied ID, to verify whether the customer can legally buy alcohol.
-Preventing delivery to those underaged, intoxicated, or where prohibited by law Attended delivery: Delivery to take place to those over LPA and able to buy alcohol according to local legislation.
+Preventing delivery to those underaged, intoxicated, or where prohibited by law Attended delivery:

+Delivery to take place to those over LPA and able to buy alcohol according to local legislation.
 Identification to be checked where the age of person is in question and delivery denied if this can't be produced.
-Drivers should not knowingly make delivery to people who are intoxicated\.
-Unattended delivery: No unattended delivery to take place on the same day unless safeguards are put in place to prevent delivery to minors, persons who are intoxicated, and those prohibited by law according to local context.
-Safeguards put in place for non-same-day unattended delivery including: before end-of-school celebrations that they are either aged below 21 - Checking LPA and legal eligibility according to local context at registration or point of sale - Obtaining instructions from the customer on where to leave the delivery or with someone who can legally take receipt, with details to be passed to the delivery agent - Offering to alert the customer directly when the delivery has been made, where feasible Standards in action training refreshers (for example,
+Drivers should not knowingly make delivery to people who are intoxicated.
+Unattended delivery:

+No unattended delivery to take place on the same day unless safeguards are put in place to prevent delivery to minors, persons who are intoxicated, and those prohibited by law according to local context.
+Safeguards put in place for non-same-day unattended delivery including: - Checking LPA and legal eligibility according to local context at registration or point of sale - Obtaining instructions from the customer on where to leave the delivery or with someone who can legally take receipt, with details to be passed to the delivery agent - Offering to alert the customer directly when the delivery has been made, where feasible Standards in action

 Endeavour leverages technological

+advances to ensure its responsible

 sales and delivery processes are as

 robust as possible, to help prevent

 delivery to intoxicated or underage

 persons.
 This includes requiring

 the customer to enter their date

 of birth at point of ordering; the

 retailer can then alert the delivery

 driver if someone is aged under

-25 years, instructing them to
+25 years, instructing them to check

-check ID at point of delivery.
+ID at point of delivery.
+Drivers also

-Drivers also receive reminders

-through their device on signs
+receive reminders through their

-of intoxication and contextual
+device on signs of intoxication and

+contextual training refreshers (for

-or key public holidays).
+celebrations or key public holidays).